helidon-io/helidon/docs/mp/config/advanced-configuration.md

 ### Create YAML MicroProfile Config Source

-You can create YAML Microprofile Config Source from a path or a URL.
+You can create YAML MicroProfile Config Source from a path or a URL.
 When you create a MicroProfile instance from the builder, the `YamlMpConfigSource` allows you to create a custom Config Source and register it with the builder.

 *Create YamlMPConfigSource from a path*